przadka/michal-blog/src/content/blog/song-solver.md

         )
 ```

 With these prompts, GPT-4 delivers reliable, though not perfect, results.
 Understandably, it can't identify songs released after the model's training cut-off.
 The performance is also not great for non-English songs.
-I also experimented with GPT-3.5, but the results were less consistent, even in English.
+I experimented with GPT-3.5, but the results were less consistent, even in English.
 Perhaps they could be improved with some prompt engineering or more context.
 I just went with the simplest solution and upgraded to the bigger model.
 The knowledge cut-off can potentially be managed using Langchain, which would enable the model to browse the internet and search for specific lyrics.
 This might be a future addition.

 If you're curious about how this all fits together, check out my [repo](https://github.com/przadka/song-solver).
 Happy singing!